 Entrepreneurs know that if they want to live a life they’ve never had, they have to do things they’ve never done.

 Quoting Steve Jobs, “The ones who are crazy enough to think that they can change the world are the ones who do.”
 I have that quote hanging above my work computer and above my bed.
 I guess you could say I like it a lot.
 Do you want to leave the world a better place than when you found it?
 You’ve joined the right club.

 Entrepreneurs aren’t normal people, we’re the three percent for a reason.
 We see everyday opportunities that others don’t.
 We’re different and couldn’t care less.
 We have enough haters as it is.

 Being an entrepreneur is not something I chose to be, it’s who I am.
 I wouldn’t trade it for the world.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.